All Episodes

 And time's running out to talk about this.

-He was in Burlington, Vermont today, Burlington.
+He was in Burlington, Vermont today, Burlington, Connecticut.

-Um did a press conference after he made a speech.
+And he did a press conference after he made a speech.

 He could have made a huge deal about this.

-It's a batting practice softball is what this is, just waiting to be knocked out of the park.
+It's a batting practice softball, is what this is, just waiting to be knocked out of the park.

 The Democrats are playing politics with it, but it isn't.

-Uh this this is for grown-ups, and this is for real life.
+This is for grown-ups, and this is for real life.

 Now, I did hear a little bit of McCain today, and he might have addressed this.

-Um I don't think he did address it.
+So I don't think he did address it.

 I'm for human rights for the unborn, and I'm for human rights for the born.

-Uh would have been an excellent opportunity to get into this fissure, because he showed up, he voted for it, he voted for it on Tuesday.
+Would have been an excellent opportunity to get into this FISA because he showed up.

-And it but they've got till noon tomorrow.
+But they've got till noon tomorrow.

-But the Democrats in the House might be emboldened here because they're following the lead of their presidential candidates, and of course the Democrat presidential candidates and the eventual winner is gonna be the um the titular head of the party, which, if it's Hillary, is not gonna please Pelosi.
+And of course, the Democrat presidential candidates and the eventual winner is going to be the titular head of the party, which, if it's Hillary, is not going to please Pelosi.

-Because were I to endorse him, said I, it would send all the moderates and independents and the liberals that are supporting him scurrying away, such as their dislike, their hate, their loathing for me.
+Because were I to endorse him, said I, it would send all the moderates and independents and the liberals that are supporting him scurrying away.

 So this is being discussed still on the cable shows.